Skanderbeg: Aftermath

 After Skanderbeg's death, Venice asked and obtained from his widow the permission to defend Krujë and the other fortresses with Venetian garrisons.
 Krujë held out during its fourth siege, started in 1477 by Gedik Ahmed Pasha, until 16 June 1478, when the city was starved to death and finally surrendered to Sultan Mehmed II himself.
 Demoralized and severely weakened by hunger and lack of supplies from the year-long siege, the defenders surrendered to Mehmed, who had promised to allow them to leave unharmed in exchange.
 As the Albanians were walking away with their families, however, the Ottomans killed the men and enslaved the women and children.
 In 1479, an Ottoman army, headed again by Mehmed II, besieged and captured Shkodër, reducing Venice's Albanian possessions to only Durazzo, Antivari, and Dulcigno.
-Skanderbeg's son John Castriot II continued the resistance against the Ottomans, and tried to capture territories from Ottoman rule in 1481–84.
+Skanderbeg's son Gjon Kastrioti II continued the resistance against the Ottomans, and tried to capture territories from Ottoman rule in 1481–84.
 In addition, a major revolt in 1492 occurred in southern Albania, mainly in the Labëria region, and Bayazid II was personally involved with crushing the resistance.
-In 1501, George Castriot II, grandson of Skanderbeg and son of John Castriot II, along with Progon Dukagjini and around 150–200 stratioti, went to Lezhë and organized a local uprising, but that too was unsuccessful.
+In 1501, George Castriot II, grandson of Skanderbeg and son of Gjon Kastrioti II, along with Progon Dukagjini and around 150–200 stratioti, went to Lezhë and organized a local uprising, but that too was unsuccessful.
 The Venetians evacuated Durazzo in 1501.

 In 1594, there was a new attempt to liberate Albania from the Ottoman Empire.
 Albanian leaders gathered in Lezhë to plan a new revolt with the help of Pope Clement VII.
 But the Pope never sent his help, and the 40 thousand Albanian soldiers stopped their attempt.